AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       procedure P3 (X1 : Integer); -- error
    end R;

-These class wide subprograms are called through prefix notation.
+These class-wide subprograms are called through prefix notation.
 They cannot however be overridden, and a derived class cannot redefine any subprogram of the same profile.
 E.g.: